rootstrap/blog/content/django-vs-flask.md

 # Wrapping up

 ## Django is a good idea for…
-- Quickly validating business ideas
+- Quickly validating business ideas.
-- Ecommerce sites with standard features
+- Ecommerce sites with standard features.
-- Information systems in general where reporting is important
+- Information systems in general where reporting is important.

 ## Flask is a good idea for…
-- Lightweight applications
+- Lightweight applications.
-- Microservices
+- Microservices.
-- Non MVT or MVC projects
+- Non MVT or MVC projects.

 # So?, Which one should I choose?
 To properly answer this question you need to take into consideration all the project requirements and make a decision based on that.